 In 1966, there were two coups in the country, and the second which was in November 1966, abolished the monarchy and a republic was proclaimed with colonel Micombero taking power as the first President in December 1966.

 His government dominated all institutions and established a one-party system.
-After a serious crisis which went between 1972 and 1973 and claimed over a thousand lives, Micombero brought in a new constitution that gave him a further seven-year term.
+After a serious crisis between 1972 and 1973 which claimed over a thousand lives, Micombero brought in a new constitution that gave him a further seven-year term.

 In November 1976, however, he was booted out of power by Colonel Jean-Baptiste Bagaza who led a successful coup d’état and brought himself to power.